Arabella Churchill (charity founder): Charity, Dissent and Glastonbury

-In 1972 she married Jim Barton, and in 1973 had a son, Nicholas Jake.
-In 1987 she met her second husband, a juggler, Haggis McLeod, and in 1988 they had a daughter, Jessica.
+In 1972, Churchill married in London a Scottish schoolteacher, Jim Barton, and in 1973, while living on a Welsh sheep farm, they had a son, Nicholas Jake Gompo Barton.
+In 1987 she met her second husband, a professional juggler, Haggis McLeod, and in 1988 they had a daughter, Jessica Churchill-McLeod.
+Working alongside her father, Churchill-McLeod took over the running of her mother's Children’s Festival in 2012.